 2. Use drought-tolerant plants

 Drought-tolerant grasses, ground covers, a Nearly Wild rose and Saponaria (soapwort) thrive without additional watering in my Zone 4 garden.
+Check out 10 drought-tolerant landscaping ideas as well.

 Watering restrictions are a reality in many areas, and it makes sense to reduce watering chores whenever possible.
 Choose plants, trees and shrubs that require less water to thrive.
 There are many beautiful options that will work in a variety of soils and climates.
 The key is to carefully match the plant to its site and to water it carefully for the first year or two.
 Once it establishes a good root system, it will mature with minimal watering.